tapjs/tmatch/README.md

     return true if the object is an `instanceof` the pattern.
 14. At this point, if the object or the pattern are not objects, then return false (because they would have matched earlier).
-15. If the object is a RegExp and the pattern is also a RegExp, return true if their source, global, multiline, lastIndex, and ignoreCase fields all match.
-16. If the object is a buffer, and the pattern is also a buffer, then return true if they contain the same bytes.
+15. If the object is a buffer, and the pattern is also a buffer, then return true if they contain the same bytes.
-17. At this point, both object and pattern are object type values, so compare their keys:
+16. At this point, both object and pattern are object type values, so compare their keys:
     1. Get list of all iterable keys in pattern and object.
 If both are zero (two empty objects), return true.